 How I managed the experience

-I found out that there are foods to eat during the chickenpox reign (good lysine to arginine) such as carrots, yogurt, fish, CHICKEN and specific fruits to discourage the growth of the virus.
+I found out that there are foods to eat during the chickenpox torture (good lysine to arginine) such as carrots, yogurt, fish, CHICKEN and specific fruits to discourage the growth of the virus.
 And foods to avoid during chickenpox (bad lysine to arginine that helps the virus grow), such as nuts and seeds, grains, caffeine, chocolates and some other fruits.

-This is something a lot of people are not yet aware of, even health care providers.
+This is something a lot of people are probably not yet aware of, even health care providers.
 The person who administered injection to me offered me groundnuts to eat before I could be injected because I was yet to eat anything that day.
 It will help a lot to know about this just in case.

 My hair (natural African hair) has not seen care in two weeks.
 And I cannot begin to describe how I have managed the blisters on my head, because I did not.